 Heart Lake Conservation Area, Protected area in Brampton, Canada.

-The Toronto and Region Conservation Authority created this protected area to preserve natural resources and ecological functions in the Etobicoke Creek watershed.
-This effort formed part of broader initiatives to safeguard regional ecosystems from development.
+The Toronto and Region Conservation Authority established this protected area to preserve the natural resources and ecological functions of the Etobicoke Creek watershed.
+The decision was part of broader regional efforts to keep natural land from being lost to development.

 The community of curious travelers